 For many battling fear and anxiety, your mind is filled with reasons to fear everything when you look at things in your life.
 It is incredibly difficult to see anything but the worst in your day-to-day.
 You spend your life managing the outcomes as much as humanly possible.
 One reason a Kingdom Perspective is so important is that it will help you see how your suffering plays a part in God’s story.

-Your suffering is real my friend, do not get me wrong.
+Your suffering is real, my friend; do not get me wrong.
 Your fear nature has caused you to turn inward, keeping you from seeing any other possibility.
 It is the fear and trauma which have rocked your world so much, that keeps you from seeing a way out.
-By studying the Bible and the characters, you have a chance of seeing how God worked in and through their greatest challenges.
+By studying the Bible and the characters, you have a chance to see how God worked in and through their greatest challenges.

 Creating A Safe Place

 These real-life stories show how they made choices to trust/follow God and how these choices ultimately impacted their life, good or bad.
 It allows you to walk in their shoes without the consequences.
 It is a safe place to play it out.
 It gives you a safe space to imagine how trusting God in your life could work out.
 So now that is out of the way, let us dig in.